ThinkDataEd/curriculum/docs/unit1/lesson6.md

 9. Share the one-word variable identifiers with the class by conducting a quick team Whip Around (see [Instructional Strategies](../IDS_Curriculum_v_5.0/4_IDS_Teacher Resources_v_5.0/TR_Instructional Strategies.pdf) in [Teacher Resources](../download/resources.md)).

-10. For homework, students will begin to formulate statistical questions based on their *Food Habits* data.
+10. For homework, students will begin to formulate statistical investigative questions based on their *Food Habits* data.

 11. Inform students that they are permitted to bring mobile devices to the next class.